 “Scared?”
 Robbie replies in his typical faux-Elvis voice.

 “Yeah.
 Sssh, don’t tell anyone.
-I really look good online after I smear campaigned her to all my friends, even to that famous couple until they had told me to stop contacting them and sending them presents.
+I really look good online after I smear campaigned her to all my friends, even to that famous couple until they had told me to stop messaging them, sending them presents and mailing them weekly postcards.
 I had sent them a drawing I made all by myself after our friend passed away since I had talked them into letting me send them art instead.
 I swear, they are really impressed!
 Oh boy, oh boy, oh boy!”
 Damien exclaims with glee as he rubs his palms together.

 “Just man up and deal with it!”
 Robbie Hurlbutt tells his older brother Damien.